 "This year's Folk Award for Best Duo should be a cinch; my vote is already earmarked." - Nigel Schofield.

 "Accomplished guitarists and articulate songwriters although the first attribute to win over audiences is the intuitive

-Helen Turner and Sharon Winfield have been performing together since 2006.
+Helen Turner and Sharon Jagger have been performing together since 2006.
 After discovering a shared love of folk and acoustic music they soon realised their voices were meant to be together.
 Both bring distinctive songwriting styles to Union Jill and achieve some spellbinding effects with their voices and instruments (mandola, guitar and anglo concertina.)

 Playing across the North of England they quickly gained a reputation for quality performances and well-crafted songs.
 Their onstage presence is natural, funny and personable and, whilst their material touches on the darker side of life at times, they enjoy a natural rapport with each other and with the audience leading to banter you only get from two women sharing a stage.

 After two albums ‘ with York-based Soup Records, showcasing Helen and Sharon’s flair for melody and harmonies their third album is set to be a career changer.
 With Clive Gregson on side as producer and legendary sound engineer John Wood on the mixing desk.
 Musical collaborators include Ric Sanders (Fairport), Andy Seward (bass player with Kate Rusby, Martin Simpson etc.), Mark Boyce (percussionist with The Durbervilles), Kate St John and Clive Gregson himself.